untername/words_analyze_api/README.md

 # Simple api for text analysis.

 # Made by:
 1) Translation, Russian / English.
-The limit is higher than that of Google Translate.
+The limit is higher than many other translators.
+Thanks API.
 2) Determination of the emotional color of expression.
 3) Search for synonyms, antonyms.
 4) Frequency of words.